hu-bwg/website-zeichen-und-symbole/src/en/02_programme.md

 ## Confirmed Speakers
 Dr. Astrid Ackermann // Dr. Stefanie Freyer // Giulia Galastro M.A. // Wilm Grunwaldt M.A. // Prof. Dr. Karen Hearn // Leoni Heeger M.A. // Janine Jakob M.A. // Dr. Herbert Kopp-Oberstebrink // Dr. William Kynan-Wilson // Dr. Mateusz Kapustka // Dr. Tatjana Petzer // Dr. Johannes Pietsch // Prof. Dr. Marcia Pointon // Anne K. Reimers M.A. // Prof. Dr. Aileen Ribeiro // Dr. Clare Rose // Barbara Schmelzer-Ziringer M.A. // Prof. Dr. Änne Söll // Dr. Martin Treml // Dr. Sara van Dijk // Dr. Juliane von Fircks // Dr. Thomas Weißbrich
+## Conference language
+Presentations will be held in German and English.
+The papers in German will be translated simultaneously into English.
+In the Programme the title in the first place indicates the language in which the presentation will be held.

 ## Programme